 A. Board Committees; Committee Charters.
 Except where Board committees have sole authority to act as required by applicable law or a listing standard, it is the general policy of the Company that major decisions be considered by the Board as a whole.
 As a consequence, the Board has determined to constitute only those committees that it believes are critical to the efficient operation of the Board or are required by applicable law or a listing standard.
-The Board currently has three standing Committees: the Audit Committee; the Nominating, Corporate Governance and Sustainability Committee; and the Compensation Committee.
+The Board currently has three standing Committees: the Audit Committee; the Nominating and Corporate Governance Committee; and the Compensation Committee.
 The Board has the authority to establish such other committees, temporary or permanent, as the Board deems advisable.
-Each of the Audit Committee, the Nominating, Corporate Governance and Sustainability Committee, and the Compensation Committee will consist of three or more directors, each of whom will satisfy the independence requirements set forth herein and any additional requirements set forth in their respective charters and any other listing or regulatory requirements.
-The Nominating, Corporate Governance and Sustainability committee and the members of each committee, and an audit committee financial expert (as defined by Section 401 of Regulation S-K) to serve of the Audit Committee.
-In addition, the composition of the Audit Committee, the Nominating, Corporate Governance and Sustainability Committee, and the Compensation Committee will comply with all other applicable laws, regulations and stock exchange listing requirements.
+Each of the Audit Committee, the Nominating and Corporate Governance Committee, and the Compensation Committee will consist of three or more directors, each of whom will satisfy the independence requirements set forth herein and any additional requirements set forth in their respective charters and any other listing or regulatory requirements.
+The Nominating and Corporate Governance Committee will recommend, and the Board will designate, a chairperson of each committee and the members of each committee, and an audit committee financial expert (as defined by Section 401 of Regulation S-K) to serve of the Audit Committee.
+In addition, the composition of the Audit Committee, the Nominating and Corporate Governance Committee, and the Compensation

+Committee will comply with all other applicable laws, regulations and stock exchange listing requirements.